Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Section
-     - The first level of subdivision of a book or reference work.
+     - A group of chapters or articles.

        A COUNTER Section_Type.
-     - Chapter, entry
+     -

    * - Section_Type
      - A COUNTER report attribute that identifies the type of section that was accessed by the user.
-     - Article, Book, Chapter
+     - Article, Book, Chapter, Other,

    * - Serial
      - A publication in any medium issued in successive parts bearing numerical or chronological designations and intended to be continued indefinitely.
-This definition includes periodicals, newspapers, and annuals (reports, yearbooks, monographic series).
-(NISO)
+This definition includes periodicals, journals, magazines, electronic journals, ongoing directories, annual reports, newspapers, monographic series, and also those journals, magazines, and newsletters of limited duration that otherwise bear all the characteristics of serials (e.g. newsletter of an event).
+[NISO]
      -

    * - Server-side scripting language